musurca/gr/README.md

 v1.0

-Features:
+**Features:**
 * When a player kills a civilian, a new task is generated requiring the player to deliver the body to their next-of-kin, who lives in a house in the AO (within 20km by default).
-* Alternatively, players may attempt to conceal the death by taking the body at least 300m away from a populated center, burying it, and striking off the dead civilian’s name from the grave marker.
+* Alternatively, players may attempt to conceal the death by taking the body at least 300m away from a populated center, burying it, and striking off the dead civilianâ€™s name from the grave marker.
 * Any corpse in a body bag can now be buried or exhumed (requires an Entrenching Tool).
-* Burying any corpse produces a burial mound from which the dead person’s name and age can be read.
+* Burying any corpse produces a burial mound from which the dead personâ€™s name and age can be read.
 * Mission creators can attach functions to event handlers to produce custom events upon civilian death, body delivery to next-of-kin, or death concealment.

-Planned features to come:
+**Planned features to come:**
 * Medics will be able to perform an autopsy to determine cause of death and probable faction of killer (when near medical facility)

-FOR PLAYERS:
+**FOR PLAYERS:**
 In order to deliver a dead civilian to their next-of-kin, you must first place it in a Body Bag via an ACE action (Interactions -> Place body in body bag).
 The Body Bag can then be loaded into the cargo of a vehicle, driven to the destination, unloaded, and then manually dragged to the next-of-kin.

 You can also bury or exhume body bags if you are carrying an Entrenching Tool.

-FOR MISSION CREATORS:
+**FOR MISSION CREATORS:**
 The following settings are customizable from your mission scripts:

 ```